 What I Wish I Knew at 55

-If I could go back three years and talk to my 55-year-old self, here’s what I’d say: Stop waiting for the 'big injury.'
+If I could go back a few years and talk to my 55-year-old self, here’s what I’d say: Stop waiting for the 'big injury.'
 We spend our lives waiting for a torn ACL or a broken bone to justify taking care of ourselves, but osteoarthritis is a slow-motion game of inches.
 It’s the cumulative wear and tear of every lap you ran and every whistle you blew on that Phoenix concrete.
+It’s the 'Knee Tax' for a life spent in the gym.

 Also, don't ignore the physical side.
 While the pills help the internal environment, you still need to move.
-I sometimes supplement my routine with the Ageless Knees program, which is just under $20 and focuses on the mechanics of the joint.
+I sometimes supplement my routine with the Ageless Knees program.
+It’s a physical therapy approach that costs less than twenty bucks and focuses on the mechanics of the joint.
 It’s like the strength and conditioning coach working alongside the nutritionist.
+The supplements provide the oil, but the exercises ensure the gears are still aligned.

 Post-Game Wrap Up

 My notebook doesn't lie.
-After 160 days, I’m not 'cured'—there’s no such thing when you’ve got 58-year-old knees—but I am back in the game.
+After 160 days, I’m not 'cured'—there’s no such thing when you’ve got 58-year-old knees that have seen three decades of gym floors—but I am back in the game.
 I can get down on the floor to play with the grandkids, and I can pick up the dog’s ball without sounding like a rusty gate.

 If you're tired of the 3 AM wake-up calls, don't just buy the first bottle you see at the grocery store.
-Look for something that addresses the lubrication of the joint, like Joint Genesis.
-It’s been the most consistent performer in my notebook, and it’s the only reason I’m not currently looking at a surgery schedule.
-Just remember: stay consistent, keep your own 'game film' (notebook), and give it at least 90 days before you decide if it’s working.
+Look for something that addresses the lubrication of the joint.
+In my experience, Joint Genesis has been the most consistent performer in my notebook.
+It’s the only reason I’m not currently looking at a surgery schedule.
+Just remember: stay consistent, keep your own 'game film' (even if your wife mocks your notebook), and give it at least 90 days before you decide if it’s working.
 You wouldn't quit a training program after one week; don't quit on your joints either.